-Infrastructure for African landlocked countries
+F. Infrastructure for African landlocked countries

-28. The 16 landlocked African countries, many of which are low income countries, have built-in geographic disadvantages that contribute to poor economic, social and even political performance.
-An estimated 77 per cent of their export value consists of transport costs, which present a serious barrier to regional and global trade.13 The Commission, in partnership with regional and global partner institutions, has continued to support landlocked developing countries, in particular under the framework of the 2014 Vienna Programme of Action for Landlocked Developing Countries for the Decade 2014-2024.
-The Vienna Programme of Action is aimed at responding to the specific needs and problems of landlocked developing countries resulting from their remoteness and geographical constraints.
+28. The 16 landlocked African countries, many of which are low-income countries, have built-in geographic disadvantages that contribute to poor economic, social and even political performance.
+An estimated 77 per cent of their export value consists of transport costs, which presents a serious barrier to regional and global trade.
+The Commission, in partnership with regional and global partner institutions, has continued to support landlocked developing countries, in particular under the framework of the 2014 Vienna Programme of Action for Landlocked Developing Countries for the Decade 2014-2024.
+The Vienna Programme of Action is aimed at responding to the specific needs and problems of landlocked developing countries due to their remoteness and geographical constraints.

 29. In the area of infrastructure financing, landlocked developing countries are benefiting from transboundary infrastructure projects in the sectors of transport, energy and digital communication systems, which all assist them to break down various geographical and logistical barriers to regional integration and trade competitiveness.
-Transboundary infrastructure projects in various regional economic communities, whose geographical scope covers landlocked developing countries, continue to receive funding commitments.
+Transboundary infrastructure projects in various RECs whose geographical scope covers landlocked developing countries, continue to receive funding commitments.
 For example, the Trans-African Highways Programme - which covers several landlocked developing countries and is under PIDA projects - received a funding commitment of \$24 million from Japan.
-The North-South Power Transmission Corridor (an 8,000 km energy line linking 11 countries in COMESA, EAC, SADC and the Intergovernmental Authority on Development (IGAD), including four landlocked developing countries: - Ethiopia, Malawi, Zambia and Zimbabwe, also received from Japan a funding commitment of \$12
+The North-South Power Transmission Corridor (an 8,000 km energy line linking 11 countries in COMESA, EAC, SADC and the Intergovernmental Authority on Development IGAD, including four landlocked developing countries - Ethiopia, Malawi, Zambia and Zimbabwe) also received a funding commitment of \$ 12 million from Japan.
+Similarly, the Northern Multimodal Corridor - a transport corridor passing through six COMESA and EAC countries, including two landlocked developing countries (Burundi and Rwanda) - has received a \$156 million funding commitment from Germany and \$ 111 million from Japan.